 A Waterfall

-Waterfalls situated in a mountainous setting were one of Ruisdael’s preferred subjects.
-He is thought to have encountered Scandinavian landscapes through the works of the Dutch painter and printmaker Allan van Everdingen (1621–75) who had travelled to the south-eastern coast of Norway and western Sweden in 1644.
-This painting exemplifies Ruisdael’s ability to create an atmosphere of rushing water and convincing sense of space; it is not at all obvious that the painting is a work of the artist’s imagination.
+Waterfalls were one of this artist’s favourite subjects.
+The Dutch artist Jacob van Ruisdael (c.
+1629-1682) is thought to have encountered such waterfalls through the works of the Dutch painter and printmaker Allan van Everdingen (1621–75) who had travelled to the south-eastern coast of Norway and western Sweden in 1644.
+This painting exemplifies Ruisdael’s ability to create the impression of rushing water and a wild natural setting.
+It is not at all obvious that the painting is a work of the artist’s imagination.

-The blues, whites and greys of the clouded sky create a sense of depth and perspective when contrasted with the earthy tones of the rocks, cascades and foliage.
-The water provides a focal point to the painting.
-Crashing and foaming, its onward flow draws the eye of the viewer into the landscape.
+The blues, whites and greys of the clouded sky create a sense of depth and perspective when contrasted with the earthy tones of the rocks and foliage.
+The waterfall provides a focal point for the painting, drawing the eye of the viewer to the crashing and foaming of running water down the composition.